-72% of parents who did not intend to have a child in the future because of financial reasons in 2019 said child care costs significantly influenced their decision.
+72% of parents who did not intend to have a child in the future because of financial reasons in 2019 said child care costs significantly influenced their decision. family, friend, and neighbor care?
+Answering these questions will be necessary for lawmakers and officials who wish to efficiently target resources to improve child care access in the communities that need it most.

 An accurate understanding of child care demand and how it affects child care gaps across the country will also be necessary to accurately estimate the economic effects of these child care gaps.
 Lawmakers and advocates working to improve child care access often cite the positive economic effects of improving child care access.
 But similar to the gap in understanding about the quantity of child care the country needs, there has been almost no research attempting to comprehensively estimate the potential economic outcomes associated with improving the child care supply.
-Some research has quantified the revenue, \$47.2 billion, generated by the child care industry, and the economic spillover, an additional \$52.1 billion, of productivity in other sectors.
-But such research has only measured the broad economic effects of the industry.
+Some research has quantified the revenue, \$47.2 billion, generated by the child care industry, and the economic spillover, an additional \$52.1 billion, of productivity in other sectors.25 But such research has only measured the broad economic effects of the industry.
 There is no known information quantifying the economic benefits of improving access or the negative externalities associated with failing to increase access.